Knife crime: Warning signs that a child you know may be carrying a weapon

 From Monday to Sunday next week (November 13-19), a campaign will reinforce the message that carrying a blade is illegal.

-As part of the initiative, Lancashire Constabulary will be conducting searches for knives hidden in public areas, talking to traders to ensure knives are not sold to under-18s and educating young people about the dangers of carrying a knife.
+As part of the Knife Crime Awareness Week, Lancashire Constabulary will be conducting searches for knives hidden in public areas, talking to traders to ensure knives are not sold to under-18s and educating young people about the dangers of carrying a knife.

+Sgt Whitaker also wants to remind parents to contact Lancashire Police if they suspect their youngster has a weapon.

+He added: “We can refer them to different support groups to stop them from criminalising themselves at a young age.
+Knife crime is linked to gang culture and we want to make sure they are not being coerced into joining gangs.”

 Andrew Snowden, Lancashire’s Police and Crime Commissioner said: “I will always ensure the Constabulary has the resources needed to proactively tackle knife crime and put offenders behind bars.
 The carrying of knives is not acceptable and those who do should know that officers will stop them.